kjgoebel/klip/README.md

 ### Special Forms
 #### ```(branch <conditional> <consequent> [<alternative>])```
-The branch form is used exactly six times in Klip.
+The branch form is used exactly nine times in Klip.
 That's how many it takes to write the vastly more powerful ```if``` macro (see below).

 #### ```(fn <parameter list> <body of zero or more expressions>)```
 Lambda is spelled ```fn``` in Klip.